 - Unemployment income

 After you have assembled all of your income and expense information, you must then subtract out all of your allowed expenses.
 This final number determines the amount of income that you have available under the bankruptcy law to pay your unsecured creditors (if any) via a Chapter 13 bankruptcy plan.

-Contact a Bankruptcy Lawyer Today to See if You Must Complete a Chapter 7 Means Test
+Contact an Arkansas Bankruptcy Lawyer Today to See if You Must Complete a Chapter 7 Means Test

 Arkansas bankruptcy law is very complex.
-We can assist you with determining whether or not you must complete a Chapter 7 means test.
+We can assist you in determining whether or not you must complete a Chapter 7 means test.

 It is important to note that just because you are able to file a Chapter 7 bankruptcy under Arkansas law does not necessarily mean that you should do so.
 In order to evaluate and consider all of your available options under the law, taking into account your own personal circumstances and finances, contact Niblock & Associates today